Bloublu/Bloublu/README.md

 For this I followed a 7-month diploma course at the ENI computer school.

-Today, I really enjoy designing and imagining personal projects. # the code is cool 😄 During my training, I loved working on J2EE as well as on PHP.
-To date I am training on Udemy as well as Open Class Room, to build skills on JS and nodeJS.
+Today, I really enjoy designing and imagining personal projects. # the code is cool 😄

 <!--
 **Bloublu/Bloublu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.